opensciences/opensciences.github.io/ssj/index.md

 contain many _research products_, any of which can be separately peer-reviewed and published.
 That list of _research products_ includes, but is not limited, to the following items.

-Note that since SSJ papers can be as short as a single _research product_, these SSJ papers can be much shorter than other journals
+Note that since SSJ papers
+can be as short as a single _research product_, these SSJ papers can be much shorter than other journals

+## Research Products

 A (partial) list of research products follows.
 Note that an SSJ submission contains one or more of the following: